Dhangar: Relationship with Yadavs

-Today, the Yadav society consist of different allied castes of several denominations such as Ahir in North India, Thetwar and Raot in Madhya Pradesh, Gavli in Maharashtra, Idaiyan in Tamil Nadu, Golla in Andhra Pradesh and Karnataka, and Gopas in Bengal.
-On the other hand, Dhangar society in India includes Dhangars in Maharashtra and Goa, Gadaria in North India, Bharwad in Gujarat, and Kuruba both in Karnataka and Andhra Pradesh.
+Dhangar society in India includes Dhangars in Maharashtra and Goa, Gadaria in North India, Bharwad in Gujarat, and Kuruba both in Karnataka and Andhra Pradesh.
 However, Dhangar Gavli is a distinct caste from Yadav Gavli in Maharashtra and Goa.
-Moreover, Ahirs of Maharashtra prefer to be known as Ahir Dhangars and Marathas of Indore (Madhya Pradesh), like Holkars, call themselves Dhangar Ahir.
-In North India the Ahirs, who call themselves Yadav, were at one time a wing of Dhangar society.
+Moreover, Ahirs of Maharashtra prefer to be known as Ahir Dhangars and Marathas of Indore (Madhya Pradesh), like Holkars, call themselves Dhangar gadaria.
+In North India the gadaria, who call themselves dhangar, were at one time a wing of Dhangar society.
 Ahir is one of the gotra of Dhangars.
-Historians such as P. M. Chandorkar has used epigraphical evidence to argue that Ahirs and Gavlis are representative of the ancient Yadavas and Abhiras mentioned in the classical Sanskrit works.
-Furthermore, Khandesh region of Maharashtra, at one point ruled by the Abhiras, was formerly known as the land of the Ahirs, and Ahirs in the present day Khandesh region speak Marathi dialect which is continued to be called Ahirani.